ElDavoo/wa-crypt-tools/README.md

 On a rooted Android device, you can just copy `/data/data/com.whatsapp/files/key`
 (or `/data/data/com.whatsapp/files/encrypted_backup.key` if backups are crypt15).
-If you enabled E2E backups and you did not use a password (you have a copy of the 64-digit key, for example a screenshot), you can just transcribe and use it in lieu of the key file parameter.
+If you enabled E2E backups, and you did not use a password (you have a copy of the 64-digit key, for example a screenshot), you can just transcribe and use it in lieu of the key file parameter.
 **There are other ways, but it is not in the scope of this project